rsfutch77/everdell_ai/README.md

 Below is a list of game functions that are not yet handled:
 V1 Plan:
+- Exception for more than 8 cards in the meadow
+- Pop ups for the existing exceptions
+- Exceptions/warnings for AI limitations below
 - Card rules that add a worker location
 - Card rules that activate when a card is played
 - Both harvests